GrenManSK/mdown/README.md

 - Every non-final downloads and temporary files will be put in .cache folder which if empty will be deleted afterwards

 - Manga name will be automatically shortened when it exceeds 70 characters

+-- Will start tutorial when you run first time, can be reset with `mdown app --reset`